Liakat-Bari/Learning-Phase/README.md

 # Learning-Phase
-This repo is all about learning about GitHub.
+This repo is all about learning GitHub.